 It is estimated that only 70% of the Zambian population has access to sustainable energy, and even that access is not secure.
 Energy poverty - a lack of access to efficient energy services - is an issue which affects many developing countries and communities, particularly women in rural areas.
 While the topic of energy poverty has been interrogated from various perspectives, it’s been sparsely discussed from a human rights perspective, let alone the African context.
-Zambian born, Queen Elizabeth Commonwealth Scholarship (QECS) scholar, Mweshi Chibangulula, wants to change this.
+Zambian born, QECS scholar Mweshi Chibangulula, wants to change this.

 ‘I'm coming from a country where there are so many inequalities and one particular crisis plaguing my country is energy poverty.
 Only about 7 million of the population have access to clean and efficient energy.
 Even those with access suffer long hours of load management due to insufficient power generation.
 Load management refers to balancing the supply of electricity on the network with the electrical load by adjusting or controlling the load rather than the power station output.
 Access to alternative sources of power is also hampered by the costs involved.
 The majority of Zambians rely on wood fuel - an inefficient and harmful form of energy.
 The Ministry of Energy reports that about 80% of Zambians rely on this form of energy.’

-As a research advocate in the Constitutional Court of Zambia, Mweshi attributes her interest in human rights to her environment growing up.
+As a research advocate in the Constitutional Court of Zambia, Mweshi credits her interest in human rights to her environment growing up.
 ‘There was a lot of social injustice, which is why I took on law.
 I have always sort of been a crusader so to say and looked to add my voice and energy in service of my country.
 I have always thought that we can do better.
-And for me, championing human rights is key to addressing a number of social issues, with poverty being high on the list.
-Human rights seek a reasonable standard of living for all by virtue of being human beings.
-And the importance of protecting, respecting and promoting human rights in a highly polarized society cannot be over emphasised.’
+For me, championing human rights is key to addressing a number of social issues, with poverty being high on the list.
+Human rights seek a reasonable standard of living for all by virtue of being human beings, and the importance of protecting, respecting and promoting human rights in a highly polarized society cannot be over emphasised’, Mweshi explains.

 Mweshi wants to shift the human rights discussion away from solely talking about laws and treaties.
 ‘There are times when you feel like human rights are non-existent, and just document-based because you cannot actually see the substance and impact of them on people’s lives’, Mweshi explains.
 She wants to bring in other aspects - such as the lived experience of real people and communities - to give it meaning and force.
 Studying a multi-disciplinary Master of Law (LLM) in Human Rights at the University of Pretoria (with a QECS) is step towards this goal.